Human–animal hybrid: Legendary historical and mythological human-animal hybrids

 Beings displaying a mixture of human and animal traits while also having a similarly blended appearance have played a vast and varied role in multiple traditions around the world.
 Artist and scholar Pietro Gaietto has written that "representations of human-animal hybrids always have their origins in religion".
 In "successive traditions they may change in meaning but they still remain within spiritual culture", Gaietto has argued, when looking back in an evolution-minded point of view.
 The beings show up in both Greek and Roman mythology, with various elements of ancient Egyptian society ebbing and flowing into those cultures in particular.
 Prominent examples in ancient Egyptian religion, featuring some of the earliest such hybrid beings, include the canine-like god of death known as Anubis and the lion-like Sphinx.
 Other instances of these types of characters include figures within both Chinese and Japanese mythology.
 The observation of interspecies friendships within the animal kingdom, as well as the bonds existing between humans and their pets, have been a source of the appeal in such stories.

 A prominent hybrid figure that's internationally known is the mythological Greek figure of Pan.
 A deity that rules over and symbolizes the untamed wild, he helps express the inherent beauty of the natural world as the Greeks saw things.
 He specifically received reverence by ancient hunters, fishermen, shepherds, and other groups with a close connection to nature.
 Pan is a Satyr who possesses the hindquarters, legs, and horns of a goat while otherwise being essentially human in appearance; stories of his encounters with different gods, humans, and others have been a part of popular culture in several different cultures for many years.
 The human-animal hybrid has appeared in acclaimed works of art by figures such as Francis Bacon, also being mentioned in poetic pieces such as in John Fletcher's writings.
+Specifically, the human-animal hybrid has appeared in acclaimed works of art by figures such as Francis Bacon.
+Additional famous mythological hybrids include the Egyptian god of death, named Anubis, and the fox-like Japanese beings that are called Kitsune.